Vegan Butternut Squash Crostini With Maple-Balsamic Drizzle

 -

-Heat the oven to 425 F and line a rimmed sheet pan with parchment for easy cleanup.
+Preheat your oven to 400°F and line a large sheet pan with parchment paper for easy cleanup.

 -